 “No. The Program is sorry.
 It does suck,” I answer.

-It’s so good to see him smile.
+It is so good to see him smile.
 By the time I crawl back into my bunk, my heart is pounding.
-For once I have beaten the thought police
+For once I beat the thought police

 At first I think about Jack every night after lights out.
-Not in a horny way, though that’s how I often find him in my dreams.
+Not in a horny way, though that is how I often find him in my dreams.
 The repressed atmosphere of the Program somehow has invaded my subconscious.
 I never reach a climax in what is the start of a wet dream.
 The place has cursed me.
 Before I fall asleep, I miss him terribly.
-I know he’ll never forget me.
+I know he can never forget me.
 Time is flying by.
 Gables High School must be out for summer.
 Did Robby and Jack put on the performance of ‘Sonnets?’
 What about the band.
-I’m sure they’ll go on without me.
+I am sure they will go on without me.
 Why did Mike Sr. and Jay abandon me?
 Did the Stones host my Dad’s marriage to Susan.
 I look for Jace in my heart to give me the answers.
 He too is blocked in this cursed place.
 These nightly pity parties are the beginning of my determination to escape.
 My only reluctance is if Mike Sr. has been working on my release.
 An attempted escape will throw a big monkey wrench into those proceedings.
 The longer I go without hearing from anyone makes me more and more desperate.
 Plotting my escape is a sop to this desperation and the repressed atmosphere the Program engenders.
 There is no contact with the outside world, either by letter or phone.
 No visits are allowed.
-I’ve entered the Twilight Zone.
+I have entered the Twilight Zone.